-Aside from the fact that MCC will cost you half of what you would pay at other colleges or universities, MCC (like other community colleges) is outcome-oriented, leading to either immediate career employment or transfer to a four-year university.
+The benefits of a community college education are clear; the new economy has increasing demand for highly skilled technical careers that often don't require a four year degree.
+The training and education for these careers is found at Mott Community College.
+Additionally, MCC will cost you half of what you would pay at other colleges or universities, and, MCC (like other community colleges) is outcome-oriented, leading to either immediate career employment or transfer to a four-year university.

-Students planning to go on to a four-year college or university can use a two-year arts and sciences program that leads to an associate of arts or associate of science degree that can transfer to a university.
+Students planning to go on to a four-year college or university can transfer an associate of arts or associate of science degree to a university.
+The cost benefit is true for transfer students as well, enabling them to earn a four-year degree for less.

 If you are looking to move into your career more quickly, MCC offers two-year programs leading to associates degrees, as well as Occupational Certificates of Achievement and Alternative Training Programs that can be completed in one year or less.
 These programs are designed to lead directly into the job market.
 Most of the jobs available today - -and those that will be available in the future -- require more than a high school education but less than a four-year degree.